THE END OF OUR ACTIONS

 Aristotle begins his discussion in the Nicomachean Ethics with the idea

-that we should think of ourselves as trying to live a life that has what he calls the "best good."
+that we should conceive of ourselves as seeking to live a life that possesses what he calls the "best good."

 "Every art and every discipline, and likewise every action and choice, seems to seek some good; that is why some people were right to describe the good as what everything seeks. ...
-If, then, the things achievable by action have some end we wish for because of itself, and we wish for the other things because of this, and [thus] we not choose everything because of something else--for if we do, ... desire will prove to be empty and futile.
-This end will be the good, that is to say, the best good.
+If, then, the things achievable by action have some end we wish for because of itself, and we wish for other things because of this, ... then this end will be the good, that is to say, the best good.
 Then does knowledge of it carry great weight for our way of life, and if we know, we are more like archers who have a target to aim at, to hit the right mark?
-If so, we should try to grasp, in outline at least, what this good is" (Nicomachean Ethics I.2.1094a).
+If so, we should try to grasp, in outline at least, what this good is [in a human life]" (Nicomachean Ethics I.2.1094a).

 How Aristotle Proceeds